miracuse/miracuse.github.io/docs/more/specializations/corsair.md

 > Advanced Specialization

-An experienced pirate or sailor, familiar with trade routes along both the sea and the sky.
-The rising prevalence of airships has led many waterborne shiphands to try their luck among the winds with a surprising degree of success.
+An experienced pirate or sailor.
+Many have served on both waterborne and airborne craft.
+Though a common trade among pirates, Corsairs are just as often employed as a countermeasure to banditry.

 {% include specialization_kits.html %}